Sir Richard Westmacott RA (1775-1856)

 The sculptor Richard Westmacott studied under his father, Richard Westmacott the Elder, before going to Rome in 1793 to become a pupil of Canova.
-He achieved rapid success, and in 1797 was able to return to England and set up his own studio, next to the parental residence in Mount Street.
-He showed work at the RA from that year through until 1839, and became ARA in 1805 and RA in 1811.
+He achieved rapid success, and in 1797 was able to return to England and set up his own studio, next to the parental residence in Mount Street, London.
+He exhibited work at the Royal Academy from that year through until 1839, and was elected ARA in 1805 and RA in 1811.
 He was Professor of Sculpture at the Royal Academy from 1827 (after Flaxman), and was knighted in 1837.
 His studio, which by 1818 had expanded to the point where he had to go round the corner to larger premises in South Audley Street, was said to be the largest establishment of any English sculptor bar that of Chantrey.

-Westmacott produced a prodigal number of monuments, statues, busts and other works in stone, among the latter being the chimney piece for the Music Room in the Royal Pavillion, Brighton, the reliefs for the north side of Marble Arch (as well as other reliefs which ended up above the entrance to Buckingham Palace when the Arch was moved to its present location), the pedimental sculptures for Robert Smirke's British Museum (see this page for pictures), and the Waterloo Vase.
+Westmacott produced a prodigious number of public statues, busts, monuments and other works in stone, among the latter being the chimney piece for the Music Room in the Royal Pavillion, Brighton, the reliefs for the north side of Marble Arch (as well as other reliefs which ended up above the entrance to Buckingham Palace when the Arch was moved to its present location), the pedimental sculptures for Robert Smirke's British Museum (see this page for pictures), and the Waterloo Vase.

 The Waterloo Vase has a ‘marble story’: the enormous chunks of beautiful marble from which it was made were first spotted by Napoleon, passing through Tuscany on his way to Russia.
 Ever with an eye to posterity, the great general earmarked the marble to be kept in order to make a victory trophy for himself.
 Events did not turn out that way, and after Napoleon’s fall, the Grand Duke of Tuscany cautiously decided that presenting the marble to King George IV of Britain would be a good move.
 King George decided a Waterloo trophy would be most suitable, and Westmacott was given the commission.
 He produced a vase showing George on his throne, Napoleon unhorsed, and various allegorical figures.
 It was to go to the Waterloo Gallery at Windsor, but its great weight - 20 tons - meant that it in fact went to the National Gallery.
 Finally it was set up in Buckingham Palace Gardens.